John Richard Robinson

 Sir John Richard Robinson (2 November 1828 – 30 November 1903) was an English journalist, manager and editor of the Daily News.

-Life
+He was also a prominent member of the London based Reform Club and Guild of Literature and Art.

+Early life and family

-Born on 2 November 1828 at Witham, Essex, he was the second son of eight children of Richard Robinson, a congregational minister.
+Born on 2 November 1828 at Witham, Essex, Robinson was the second son of eight children of Richard Robinson, a congregational minister.
 His wife Sarah was the daughter of John Dennant, also a congregational minister, of Halesworth, Suffolk.

-At eleven he entered the school for the sons of congregational ministers at Lewisham.
-Withdrawn from school on 26 June 1843, he was apprenticed to a firm of booksellers at Shepton Mallet.
-His first effort towards journalism was a descriptive account (in the Daily News 14 February 1846) of a meeting of Wiltshire labourers to protest against the Corn Laws.
+At eleven years of age, Robinson entered the school for the sons of congregational ministers at Lewisham, now Caterham School.
+Withdrawn from school on 26 June 1843, he was then apprenticed to a firm of booksellers in Shepton Mallet, Somerset.

+On 14 July 1859, Robinson married Jane Mapes (died 11 July 1876).
+She was the youngest daughter of William Granger of the Grange, Wickham Bishops, Essex; and by her he had two sons and one daughter.

+Robinson was a paternal uncle to the notable British writer, journalist and editor Bertram Fletcher Robinson.
+The pair were close and they resided together at Sir John's home in West Kensington between 1901 and 1902.

+Career

+Robinson's first effort towards journalism was a descriptive account (in the Daily News 14 February 1846) of a meeting of Wiltshire labourers to protest against the Corn Laws.
 After reporting for the Bedford Mercury, he obtained a post on the Wiltshire Independent at Devizes, and sent regular reports of the local markets to the Daily News.

 In 1848 Robinson went to London.
 Having become a unitarian, he was made sub-editor of a Unitarian journal, The Inquirer, and did most of the work for John Lalor, the editor.
 His next post was on the Weekly News and Chronicle, under John Sheehan, and in 1855 he became editor of the Express, an evening paper under the same management as the Daily News.
 At the same time he was a prolific contributor elsewhere.
 He followed the revolutionary movements of Europe, and was in contact with Giuseppe Mazzini after writing an appreciation.
 He also knew Lajos Kossuth, Giuseppe Garibaldi, and other leaders.